The Relationship Between Addiction and Emergency Responders

 A 2010 study of police officers working in urban areas found that 11% of male officers and 16% of female officers reported alcohol use levels that are deemed “at-risk” by the National Institute on Alcohol Abuse and Alcoholism.
 Researchers attribute the high alcohol consumption rates among police officers to both social and stress-induced drinking behaviors.
 Of the social factors identified in hazardous alcohol consumption, the primary one was drinking to “fit in” with peers; 25% of police officers report drinking “to be part of the team” during social outings.
 The most important contributor to alcohol consumption among police officers, however, is the stress and trauma officers face daily in the line of duty.

 - Caring, supportive guidance

 - Financial assistance options

 Substance Abuse and Firefighters

 Rates of binge drinking and heavy alcohol consumption are higher among firefighters than the general population.
-Similar to police officers, there are multiple social factors contributing to the high rates of hazardous alcohol consumption among firefighters, including acts of camaraderie and peer support.
-A number of firefighters additionally report using alcohol as a means of managing the stress of emergency calls and for “unwinding down.”
+Similar to police officers, there are multiple social factors contributing to the high rates of hazardous alcohol consumption among firefighters, including acts of camaraderie, peer support, and “fire-station culture.”
+A number of firefighters additionally report using alcohol as a means of managing the stress of emergency calls and for “winding down.”
 Aside from seeking support from friends and family, alcohol use was reported as the second leading coping strategy of firefighters in a 2017 survey.